 6. See the World in a Whole New Way

-You do not seek out landmarks; you see life—the early sounds of the market, the children playing in the street, and the sunrise you do not have to hurry to experience.
-National Geographic Travel referred to the process as mindful because it allows you to be more empathic and focused.
+You do not seek landmarks; you see life—the early sounds of the market, the children playing in the street, and the sunrise you do not have to hurry to experience.
+National Geographic Travel referred to this as a mindful travel approach because it allows you to be more empathic and focused.

 It allows you to see the world, not a plan.
 All things appear to be very intense now, in each moment, no matter the size.
 In the long run, the trip is over, but the results take over.